gwenmich/Assignments/Assignment-1/README.md

 I created a screenshots folder and updated the README file.
 I committed these changes before going on to create a requirements file and amending the README file to explain its use.
 After the final commit I pushed the branch to the remote repository and then merged the branch to the main.
 Finally, I pulled locally and did a final update on the README file and in the screenshots folder and a final commit and push.

-_Please find screenshots of the processes I followed for this assignment in the Screenshots folder and below a list of what each one is_

-* screenshot1: Creation of CFG-Assignments repository
-* screenshot2: Cloning CFG-Assignments repository through terminal
-* screenshot3: Use of git status
-* screenshot4: Creating commit message
-* screenshot5: Use of git add, commit, and push
-* screenshot6: Creating Assignment1 folder and README file
-* screenshot7: Use of git commit and status in branch
-* screenshot8: Creating Screenshots folder and 2nd commit in branch
-* screenshot9: Creating requirements file and updating README and screenshots
-* screenshot10: Use of git add, commit, push, and status
-* screenshot11: Use of git push of branch to remote repository
-* screenshot12: Creating pull request
-* screenshot13: Merge of branch with main
-* screenshot14: Use of git pull to update local repository

 ## Additional files